mongodb/docs-realm/examples/react-native/README.md

 subfolder of `__test__`.
 For example, if you're creating examples for a new page called "read.txt" that is under the "CRUD" section of the TOC in the docs, you should create the file `__tests__/CRUD/read.tsx|jsx`.
-That new file should have its own describe block labelled accordingly to the page.
+That new file should have its own `describe` block labeled accordingly to the page.

-The file can have any name, but for consistency it should use the same name as its corresponding page in the docs whenever possible.
+The file can have any name, but for consistency, it should use the same name as its corresponding page in the docs whenever possible.

 For example, the code blocks on